Electrolyte: Formation

 It is also possible for substances to react with water, producing ions.
 For example, carbon dioxide gas dissolves in water to produce a solution that contains hydronium, carbonate, and hydrogen carbonate ions.

 Molten salts can also be electrolytes as, for example, when sodium chloride is molten, the liquid conducts electricity.
 In particular, ionic liquids, which are molten salts with melting points below 100 °C, are a type of highly conductive non-aqueous electrolytes and thus have found more and more applications in fuel cells and batteries.
+Additionally, highly concentrated electrolytes, or solvent-in-salt electrolytes, are a promising type of electrolyte whereby the concentration of salt exceeds 3 M.

 An electrolyte in a solution may be described as "concentrated" if it has a high concentration of ions, or "dilute" if it has a low concentration.
 If a high proportion of the solute dissociates to form free ions, the electrolyte is strong; if most of the solute does not dissociate, the electrolyte is weak.
 The properties of electrolytes may be exploited using electrolysis to extract constituent elements and compounds contained within the solution.

 Alkaline earth metals form hydroxides that are strong electrolytes with limited solubility in water, due to the strong attraction between their constituent ions.
 This limits their application to situations where high solubility is required.

 In 2021, researchers have found that electrolyte can "substantially facilitate electrochemical corrosion studies in less conductive media".